Locals Corner

 You like what tourism does to support revenue for the city, drive traffic to local businesses and enhance economic vitality.

 We do too!
-Estimates show that up to 50% of the City of Colorado Springs’ sales tax revenue can be attributed to tourism.
+Estimates show that a significant amount of the City of Colorado Springs’ sales tax revenue can be attributed to tourism.
 Plus, tourism/hospitality is the third-largest employer by industry in the region, supporting about 40,000 jobs.
 Learn more here.

 You aren’t super familiar with the local Tourist Tax and how it stacks up on a national level.